Vertispan/j2clmavenplugin/Readme.md

 The plugin has four goals

 1. `build`: executes a single compilation, typically to produce a JS application or library.
+Bound by default to the `prepare-package` phase.

-2. `test`: compiles and executes j2cl-annotated tests, once.
+2. `test`: compiles and executes j2cl-annotated tests.
+Bound by default to the `test` phase.

 3. `watch`: monitor source directories, and when changes happen that affect any `build` or `test`, recompile the required parts of the project.
-Tests are not (presently) run, but can be run manually by loading the html pages that exist for them.
+While this can be run on an individual client project, it is designed to run on an entire reactor at once from the parent project, where it will notice changes from any project required by the actual client projects, and can be directed to generate output anywhere that the server will notice and serve it.

 <!--   * `watch-test`: only rebuild things that affect `test` executions, useful when iterating on tests and avoiding
     building the application itself
    * `watch-build`: only rebuild things that affect `build` executions, may save time if tests aren't currently being re-run               -->

-4. `clean`: cleans up all the plugin-specific directories
+4. `clean`: cleans up all the plugin-specific directories.

 ----